anton-k/haskell-wushu-panda/02-password-obfuscator/README.md

 readHpass = undefined
 ```

-We querry the user for password and site name (which becomes also a secret).
+We query the user for password and site name (which becomes also a secret).
 This way our passwords depend on the URL of the site.
 We can use it like this: